 Note: This article contains material from Erwan Le Corre’s book, The Practice of Natural Movement.

 Want Some Help with Natural Movement Training?

 If you’d like to ramp up your movement skills, join us for a MovNat Level 1 Certification or a MovNat Workshop.
 We hold events all around the world.
 Or, find a MovNat Certified Trainer or Gym in your area.
-We also offer MovNat Online Coaching as an alternative to live instruction.

 Most people know that they should be more physically active.
 Some even recognize the incredible value in a system like MovNat.
 But they struggle with actually implementing natural movement into their daily lives.
 That’s why we work closely with people from all walks of life to help them move better, get healthier and stronger, and discover their true potential with natural movement fitness.
 It’s also why we work extensively with health and fitness professionals who understand the value of this new paradigm and are eager to start implementing it with their clients.